 - Room and board fees (off-campus housing counts)

 - Books and supplies (only textbooks listed as required reading count)

-- Technology, such as computers, electronics, software and internet services that are required for a given course or school
+- Technology (computers, electronics, software and internet services that are required for a given course or school)

 - Eligible expenses for trade and vocational schools (same as four-year college or university expenses listed above)

-- Private school tuition for kindergarten through 12th grade (up to $10,000 per student per year)
+- Private school tuition (kindergarten through 12th grade and up to $10,000 per student per year)

-Expenses that aren't eligible include discretionary spending, such as entertainment, travel and transportation costs; cell phone plans and nonessential gadgets; health insurance; and student loan repayment.
-Plus, expenses can't be more than the estimate of costs of the school your child will be attending.
+Expenses can't be more than the estimate of costs of the school your child will be attending.

 What to Do With Unused 529 Funds

 After you pay tuition and all other necessary qualified education expenses, you may still have funds in your 529 plan.
-You can avoid paying a penalty if you:
+To avoid paying a penalty, you can: